-Today every business owner requires valuable information and insights to stay relevant on the market.
-If you need to distinguish your target audience, find out what your clients want and predict their needs, big data is a major part of your precise decision-making.
-The correct data processing and analysis will lead to achieving these goals.
+Today every business owner requires valuable information and insights to stay relevant in the market.
+If you need to determine your target audience, find out what your clients want, and predict their needs, big data is a major part of your decision-making.
+The correct data processing and analysis will lead to you achieving these goals.

 This information can bring value to enterprises, and now they are able to leverage AI algorithms to process it.
 As a result, companies are able to understand and influence clients’ behavior.
-In 2018 over 50% of companies on the planet already adopted big data.
-So what exactly is it?
+In 2018, over 50% of companies on the planet had already adopted Big Data.
+So, what exactly is it?

 What Is Big Data?